nuls-io/devsite/docs/Guide/g_linux_tutorial.md

 ```

-### Gets the list of contracts created for the specified account
+### Gets the List of Contracts Created for the Specified Account

 Gets the list of contracts created by the specified account address